 These unbelievers ridicule the idea of a physical resurrection (v.
 7) and ask if Muhammad is inventing lies about Allah (v.
 8).
 Allah responds by saying that those who disbelieve in the afterlife are the ones who are wrong (v.
 8), and that the fact that he can destroy the earth is a sign from Allah for the believers (v.
 9).

-Verses 32-54 continue these themes: the arrogant reject Muhammad’s message, but they will believe when they taste Allah’s punishment (v.
+Allah continues these themes in verses 32-54: the arrogant reject Muhammad’s message, but they will believe when they taste Allah’s punishment (v.
 33); wealth holds people back from following Allah (vv.
 34-37); but Allah decides who is wealthy and who isn’t (v.
 39); the angels will disavow those who worshipped them (vv.
 40-41); Muhammad seeks no reward from men, but only from Allah (v.
 47).

 Sura 35 is also Meccan, and repeats many familiar themes.
 Says Maududi: “The discourse is meant to warn and reprove the people of Makkah [Mecca] and their chiefs for their antagonistic attitude that they had then adopted towards the Holy Prophet’s message of Tauhid [the unity of Allah].”
 It also starts with the curious “Praise be to Allah” (v.
 1).
 In it, Allah affirms his omnipotence (vv.
 1-3) and tells Muhammad that if he is rejected, so were the earlier prophets (v.
 4).
 Men should not be deceived by this present life (v.
 5) or by Satan (v.
 6); the unbelievers will suffer terrible punishment (v.
 7); the believers and unbelievers are not equal, “for Allah leaves to stray whom He wills, and guides whom He wills,” so Muhammad shouldn’t waste his time grieving over the unbelievers. (v.
 8).

-Verses 9-17 and 27-28 detail Allah’s power as manifest in the natural world, in contrast to the powerlessness of the idols (vv.
-13-14).
-Verses 18-22 stress the sharp contrast between believers and unbelievers.
+Allah then details his power as manifest in the natural world, in contrast to the powerlessness of the idols (vv.
+9-17, 27-28).
+In verses 18-22, he stresses the sharp contrast between believers and unbelievers.
 No one can bear another’s burdens; everyone must come to Allah individually (v.
 18).
-Verses 23-26 are addressed to Muhammad, and he is reminded that he is only to warn the people of Allah’s punishment (v.
+Then Allah addresses Muhammad, reminding him that he is only to warn the people of Allah’s punishment (v.
 23); if they reject him, they rejected also the earlier prophets (v.
 25).
-Verses 29-35 promise bountiful rewards to the righteous, and verses 36-37 return once again to the torments of hell, when the damned will cry to Allah for help and he will remind them that he sent them a messenger to warn them (v.
+Allah then promises bountiful rewards to the righteous (vv.
+29-35), and then returns once again to the torments of hell, when the damned will cry to Allah for help and he will remind them that he sent them a messenger to warn them (v.
 37).

-Verses 38-45 conclude the sura with more warnings.
+Allah concludes the sura with more warnings (vv.
+38-45).
 The Muslims are “inheritors in the earth,” so those who reject Allah are simply cheating themselves (v.
 39).
 Those whom people worship besides Allah are powerless, and don’t even have a book (as does Muhammad) (v.
 40).
 The arrogant should travel through the earth and see how those who rejected Allah in earlier generations were destroyed (v.
 44).
 Yet even so, Allah doesn’t punish men as they deserve (v.
 45).